Luca Tramontin: Association football

-WATERPOLO: in his first book Luca tells about some months of waterpolo played in 1986 during a long suspension from rugby for contractual issues.
-Pictures and words describe a very comical and dangerous debut in the Serie D match Trieste - Belluno.
-He claims to be no expert, therefore he refuses to embrace the "water football" as one of his commented sports.

 Sports history

 Tramontin often is called for talking about sports history at universities or venues.
 Daniela Scalia normally hosts the event with guests.

 The allure of the events is very straight, more history focused in academic ambient, more colloquial and rich in episodes and humor in public houses.

 Personal life

 Tramontin was born with a deformity at the right hand.
 Although he had frequent surgery in his first years, he said that it never affected his sports ability, his social life or guitar playing.
 He jokes about it on his shows.
 Tramontin has never received compensation or any kind of support for the deformity on his right hand being the indemnity only for those born before 31.12.1965.
 His family and he paid for all the 16 surgeries, including 13 skin transplants from the buttock to the fingers.

 Tramontin was nicknamed "Diavolo" (Devil) by Pierpaolo Pedroni in 1987.
 Pedroni was Tramontin's rival on the field, and a good friend and rock buddy off-field.
 Pedroni has appeared on Tramontin's shows before he died in 2009.

 Tramontin has residences in Bellinzona, Switzerland.

 Tramontin also plays field hockey, floorball, cricket, tennis, badminton, and swimming.
 With regards to cricket, he said that he "never saw someone bowling worse than me".
 He is a supporter of the Alleghe Hockey club.

 In April 2020, during the COVID-19 pandemic, he made the cover of Sport di più Magazine, chosen as a strength and resilience icon.
 In the long interview with director Alberto Cristani he stated he's been hit in the healing buttock by a "bastard of a nun" when he was just 7 years old.
 He strongly denied to know Jennifer Lopez and revealed other tough episodes of his career.